Management of chronic headaches: Changes in diet

 Many physicians also recommend changes in diet to treat chronic headaches.
 Many people with chronic headaches fail to recognize foods or beverages as headache factors, because the consumption may not consistently cause headaches or the headaches may be delayed.
 Many of the chemicals in certain foods can cause chronic headaches, including caffeine, nitrites, nitrates, tyramine, and alcohols.
 Some of the foods and beverages that people with chronic headaches are advised to avoid include caffeinated beverages, chocolate, processed meats, cheese and fermented dairy products, fresh yeast-risen baked goods, nuts, and alcohol as well as certain fruits and vegetables.
-Yeast extract may encourage migraines.
-Lowering the consumption of yeast extract may significantly reduce headache days.
 Additionally, people may have differing dietary triggers on an individualized basis, because not all foods affect people the same way.
 Different medical professionals suggest different ways of testing or changing diets.
 Some may suggest eliminating a few of the potentially headache-causing foods at a time for a short period of time, while others suggest removing all the threatening foods from a person's diet and slowly adding a couple back at a time.
 Yet, others may not suggest diet modification at all.
+Reducing salt (sodium) intake is proposed as an effective measure for headache reduction.
+Nonetheless, findings from a randomized clinical trial suggest that this effect may be mediated by a reduction in blood pressure, indicating that sodium reduction may decrease headache if it significantly lowers blood pressure.
 The treatment of chronic headaches through changes in diet is based on personal opinion, and, therefore, controversial.